Associate Professor of Teaching

 San Diego State University, BSc in Biology, 1999

-As a tenure-track instructor, Kristen teaches a variety of courses in the Applied Animal Biology Program.
-Her courses focus on compassionate conservation, wildlife management, and animal behaviour and welfare.
-Kristen has developed courses that give students experiential learning opportunities in areas of animal behaviour and wildlife welfare.
+As a teaching professor, Kristen teaches a variety of courses in the Applied Animal Biology Program.
+Her courses focus on compassionate conservation, wildlife welfare, and animal behaviour.
+Kristen has developed courses that give students immersive experiential learning opportunities.
+Kristen supervises many students for independent directed studies (APBI 497) and thesis (APBI 499) wildlife projects.

 - APBI 413 (Stress and Coping in Animals)